Illinois Institute of Technology Announces Summer 2006 art @ IIT Series

 Chicago, IL — June 9, 2006 —

-Just a quick jog from downtown Chicago, Illinois Institute of Technology is offering visitors access to a series of rare exhibits including never-before-seen images from the first electronic art, ceramic forms suspended on the brink of collapse, iconic Marimekko fabrics, and before and after images of the restoration of one of Prague’s most notable pre-war villas.
+Just a quick jog from downtown Chicago, Illinois Institute of Technology is offering visitors access to a series of rare exhibits, including never-before-seen images from the first electronic art, ceramic forms suspended on the brink of collapse, iconic Marimekko fabrics, and before and after images of the restoration of one of Prague’s most notable pre-war villas.
 The Summer 2006 art @ IIT exhibit series includes works by Carlos Farrater, Ben Laposky, Tom Lauerman, and Adolf Loos.
-A new walking tour of the campus’ unrivaled “collection” of Mies van de Rohe architecture is also available to complete a day’s visit.
+A new walking tour of the campus’ unrivaled “collection” of Mies van der Rohe architecture is also available to complete a day’s visit.

 About the Exhibits